Simply add an item to your cart and hit the checkout button. You can also call the office at (843) 331-1246 to place an order.

-Products can take up to 7-10 business days to receive depending on your location.
+Orders are generally shipped out next business day, but can take up to 3 business days.
 All packages are shipped from the East Coast.
 Our goal is to fill each request promptly and cost-effectively.
 If you feel your order is taking too long to arrive please call or email us so we can find a solution.

 You will receive an email at the address provided confirming your order and another to notify you that it has been shipped.
 If you do not receive either email, call the office or email [email protected]